 Speaking of baking—over-baking won’t do your cornmeal cake any favors.
 Every single wonderful thing to love about cornmeal cake (light! moist! buttery!) will be erased.
 Keep your eye on it and follow my baking time suggestions.

 For extra texture and crunch, top the cake with coarse sugar before baking.
 Coarse sugar is totally optional, but you know I love that little extra sparkle.

 Brown Butter Icing

 This cornmeal cake tastes great on its own, but tastes even better with brown butter icing.
-This icing is pure gold and tastes unbelievable with any dessert including pistachio cookies, pumpkin oatmeal cookies, and peach Bundt cake.
+This icing is pure gold and tastes unbelievable with any dessert including pistachio cookies, brown butter pumpkin oatmeal cookies, and peach Bundt cake.
 Brown butter icing belongs on everything, including a spoon on a trip to your mouth. 🙂